harvestingmoon/nanodeepseek/README.md

 ### NanoGPT Incorporating DeepSeek Things

-## TLDR: NanoGPT with DeepSeek
+## TLDR: NanoGPT with DeepSeek Implementations + Muon Optimizer

 ### Motivation:
 This repo basically serves as a way to see how I can implement the novel mechanisms as shown in DeepSeek Papers into a small simple and concise LLM (that is basically NanoGPT).
-It also allows me to better understand models at a finegrained level
+It is a small trained implementation of Deepseek (190m params) with a Muon Optimizer

 ### General Architecture